 Emporia State University takes a strong stance against hazing.
 Hazing is both illegal and unethical, and our Greek organizations at ESU strive to build relationships based on mutual trust and respect, not humiliation and degradation.

 Generally speaking, you will get out of fraternity/sorority membership what you put into it.
-Students who have the best Greek experience are those who take advantage of all that Greek Life has to offer.
+Students who have the best Greek experience are those who take advantage of all that Fraternity & Sorority Life has to offer.
 All members are, at a minimum, required to attend their chapter's weekly meeting on Tuesday evenings, and are expected to participate in certain events throughout the year such as service projects, chapter retreats, etc.

 If you are worried that you won't have time to be in a fraternity/sorority, consider this: many Greeks are also involved in other student organizations on campus, work a part-time or full-time job, are full-time students, and make good grades, all while still having time to be actively involved in their chapter!